History of the Jews in Canada: Modernity (since 2001)

 Today, the Jewish culture in Canada is maintained by practising Jews and secular Jews.
 Nearly all Jews in Canada speak one of the two official languages, although most speak English over French.
 Most Ashkenazi Jews speak English as a first language, including most Ashkenazi Jews in Quebec.

 In terms of Jewish denominations, 26% of Canadian Jews are Conservative, 17% Orthodox, 16% Reform, 29% are "Just Jewish", and the remaining 12% align themselves with smaller movements or are unsure.
-Intermarriage is relatively low amongst Canadian Jews, with 77% of married Jews having a Jewish spouse.
+Intermarriage is relatively low among Canadian Jews, with 77% of married Jews having a Jewish spouse.

 Most of Canada's Jews live in Ontario and Quebec, followed by British Columbia, Manitoba and Alberta.
-While Toronto is the largest Jewish population centre, Montreal played this role until many English-speaking Jewish Canadians left for Toronto, fearing that Quebec might leave the federation following the rise during the 1970s of nationalist political parties in Quebec, as well as a result of Quebec's Language Law.
+While Toronto currently contains the largest Jewish community, Montreal held this position until the 1970s, when many English-speaking Jewish Canadians left for Toronto, fearing that Quebec might leave the federation following the rise of nationalist political parties, as well as a result of Quebec's Language Law.

 The Jewish population is growing rather slowly due to aging and low birth rates.
-The population of Canadian Jews increased by just 3.5% between 1991 and 2001, despite much immigration from the Former Soviet Union, Israel and other countries.
+The population of Canadian Jews increased by just 3.5% between 1991 and 2001, despite much immigration from the former Soviet Union, Israel, and other countries.

-Recently, anti-Semitism has become a growing concern, with reports of anti-semitic incidents increasing sharply in recent years.
-This includes the well publicized anti-Semitic comments by David Ahenakew and Ernst Zündel.
-In 2009, the Canadian Parliamentary Coalition to Combat Antisemitism was established by all four major federal political parties to investigate and combat antisemitism, namely new antisemitism.
-The League for Human Rights of B'nai B'rith monitors the incidents and prepares an annual audit of these events.

-Politically, the major Jewish Canadian organizations are the Centre for Israel and Jewish Advocacy (CIJA) and the more conservative B'nai Brith Canada both claim to be the voice of the Jewish community.
+Politically, the major Jewish Canadian organizations are the Centre for Israel and Jewish Advocacy (CIJA) and the more conservative B'nai Brith Canada, both claim to be the voice of the Jewish community.
 The United Jewish People's Order, once the largest Jewish fraternal organization in Canada, is a left-leaning secular group established in 1927 with current chapters in Toronto, Hamilton, Winnipeg and Vancouver.
-Politically, UJPO opposes the Israeli Occupation and advocate for a two-state solution but focus primarily on Jewish cultural, educational and social justice issues.
+Politically, UJPO opposes the Israeli Occupation and advocates for a two-state solution, but focuses primarily on Jewish cultural, educational and social justice issues.
 A smaller organization, Independent Jewish Voices (Canada), characterized as anti-Zionist, argues that the CIJA and B'nai B'rith do not speak for most Canadian Jews.
 Also, many Canadian Jews simply have no connections to any of these organizations.